Leo-GG/Clustering/README.md

 # TO DO

--Allow for full Hierarchical clustering generation, generating a full dendogram -Distribute the function implementations on main.cpp to separate files
+*Allow for full Hierarchical clustering generation, generating a full dendogram *Distribute the function implementations on main.cpp to separate files